 GENC 771/772 - Genetic Counseling Seminar (1).
-Weekly review of published article pertinent to the genetic counseling field.
-Students required to critically analyze the paper each week with a brief written analysis submitted to the learning management system.
-Each student is required to pick an article, have it approved by the course director, and present the article at one journal club per semester.
+Weekly seminar involving review of published article pertinent to the genetic counseling field, lectures from faculty, and/or patient panels.
+Students required to critically analyze -a paper each week with a brief written analysis submitted to the learning management system.
+Each student is required to pick an article, have it approved by the course director, and present the article at one journal club per term.
 P - POI.

 GENC 781/782 - Clinical Rotation (3-4).
 Clinical training and fieldwork experiences with opportunities to have first-hand experience with individuals and families affected by a broad range of genetic conditions.
 Clinical rotation experiences will include, but are not limited to: prenatal, cancer, general genetics, metabolic genetics, cardiovascular genetics, neurogenetics, telegenetics, and others.
 Clinical Rotation A will encompass 4 weeks of full-time, on-site training (or equivalent).
 Clinical Rotations B and C will involve 2-3 days a week of training for 8 weeks each.
 Clinical Rotations D and E will involve 4 days a week of training for 4 weeks.
 This course is only open to Genetic Counseling MS students.
-P - POI.

 GENC 784 - Simulated Patient Experiences in Genetic Counseling (1).
 This course is required in second (Spring 1) and last (Spring 2) terms for Genetic Counseling students.
 Students will have the opportunity to provide partial or full genetic counseling sessions to simulated patients for a wide variety of indications through the Center for Experiential and Applied Learning at Wake Forest.
-The patient encounters will be videoed and recorded, with feedback provided to students by the program faculty to promote learning and skill growth in a safe environment.
-P - POI.
+The patient encounters will be videoed and recorded, with feedback provided to students by the program faculty to promote learning and skill growth in a safe environment-.
+This course is only open to Genetic Counseling MS students.